Trivadis/plsql-formatter-settings/README.md

 These settings have been defined and tested with the product versions mentioned above.
 They might not work in other versions.

+JDK 11 is required for SQLDev and SQLcl.
+The standalone tvdformat.jar works with JDK 8, 11, 17.

 See [releases](https://github.com/Trivadis/plsql-formatter-settings/releases) for settings supporting older versions.

 ## Deviating Settings